isawnyu/pleiades-batching/README.md

 ### normalize_space.py

+Function to normalize whitespace in a string.

 ## Todo

  - Refactor as a standard Python package, rather than a script pile.
  - Write packaging script for "massage" script outputs.
+ - Add JSON input support.

 ## Deprecated Stuff in This Module